hasura/ndc-prometheus/README.md

 - `time`: Evaluation timestamp.
 Use this argument if you want to run an instant query.
 - `step`: the query resolution step width in duration format or float number of seconds.
 The step should be explicitly set for range queries.
 Even though the connector can estimate the approximate step width the result may be empty due to too far interval.
 - `timeout`: the evaluation timeout of the request.
-- `flat`: flatten grouped values out the root array.
+- `flat`: flatten grouped values out of the root array.
 Use the runtime setting if the value is null
+- `where`: boolean expression to post-filter results by labels.
+This argument is designed for permissions.

 ### Prometheus APIs

 #### Raw PromQL query

 Execute a raw PromQL query directly.
-This API should be used by the admin only.
+This API should only be used by the admin.
 The result contains labels and values only.

 ```gql
 {